ENFORCEMENT

 a.

-VA pension benefits: VA pension benefits are considered “gratuities
+VA pension benefits: VA pension benefits are

-of Congress” and are considered
+considered “gratuities of Congress” and are

-means-tested.
+considered means-tested.
 A person receiving a VA

 pension benefit has been deemed unable to work.
+The amount of the pension is

-The amount of the pension is slightly above the poverty level and if the
+slightly above the poverty level and if the recipient earns over $800.00 in

-recipient earns over $800.00 in income, he/she is no longer eligible to receive
+income, he/she is no longer eligible to receive the pension.
+The VA pension is

-the pension.
-The VA pension is considered separate from the VA retirement.
+considered separate from the VA retirement.

 b.

-VA retirement income is not
+VA retirement income: VA retirement income is not considered means-tested.

 c.

-VA disability benefits are based upon the respondent’s actual disability
+VA disability benefits: VA disability benefits are based

-and are not considered means-tested.
+upon the respondent’s actual disability and are not considered means-tested.
+A VA

-is determined by the percentage of the person’s disability.
-The VA disability benefit is paid to a
+determined by the percentage of the person’s disability.
+The VA disability

-recipient no matter how much extra income the recipient earns.
+benefit is paid to a recipient no matter how much extra income the recipient

-Procedures: Giving Child Support Credit on an Existing
+Procedures: Giving Child Support

-Order When Child Receives Benefits Based on Noncustodial Parent’s Social
+Credit on an Existing Order When Child Receives Benefits Based on Noncustodial

-Security or Disability Benefits
+Parent’s Social Security or Disability Benefits

 Situations